DylanMoriarty/dylanmoriarty.github.io/app/_blog/16-Geobreakfast.md

 	</a>
 </div>

-This gives folks a good place to go to check if we're hanging out, and provides a quick means for people to sign up to be directly notified when we're doing the next one.
+With this site people have a home to check where we're meeting.
+We also have a sign up that goes to a google doc so that I can simply email folks to notify that we're meeting as opposed to a tagging 20 people in tweets.

 <style>
 	.full-bleed{